Shallow (Lady Gaga and Bradley Cooper song): Legacy

-Chart performance
+Commercial performance

 On the second week after its debut, "Shallow" topped the Digital Songs chart, selling 58,000 copies (Gaga's sixth chart-topper), and entered the Billboard Hot 100 at number 28.
 Following the film's release on October 5, 2018, "Shallow" rose to number five on the Hot 100 and ran for a total of 45 weeks on that chart.
 It also topped the Digital Songs chart for a second consecutive week, selling 71,000 copies.
 The song marked Gaga's fifteenth top-ten entry on the chart and Cooper's first; it became Gaga's first Top Ten since 2017 with her track "Million Reasons".
 Shortly after the film's Academy Awards nominations, the track moved back into the top-twenty on the Hot 100, with sales increasing by 50%.
 One week after the Academy Awards, the song surged to the top of the Hot 100, becoming Gaga's fourth number-one single and Cooper's first, and returned to the top of the Digital Songs chart, selling 115,000 copies.
 It entered the Streaming Songs chart top-ten for the first time, with 27.3 million streams.
 The track became Gaga's longest running Digital Songs chart topper with ten weeks in the peak position, as well as longest-running number-one song by a female lead singer.

 "Shallow" became Gaga's longest-running number-one song on the US Billboard Digital Songs chart, remaining atop for 10 weeks.

-"Shallow" was streamed 148.6 million times in the US by January 2019 and was certified quadruple platinum by the Recording Industry Association of America (RIAA) for four million units.
-As of November 2019, it has sold 1,287,000 copies in the US.
+"Shallow" has been certified quadruple platinum by the Recording Industry Association of America (RIAA) for four million units.
 The song accumulated 23.3 million audience impressions debuting at number 50 on the Radio Songs chart and gradually climbed to number 10, attaining an audience of 57.4 million.
 It became Gaga's eighth top 10 on the Adult Pop Songs airplay chart (number two peak) becoming her fastest flight to the tier, topping the five-week climb of "Born This Way" and reached number two on the Adult Contemporary chart.
 "Shallow" topped the Dance Club Songs chart on December 15, 2018, aided by remixes from DJ Aron, Nesco and Lodato, among many others.
 It became Gaga's 15th leader on the tally, ranking her among artists with the most chart toppers.